 Rhetoric, Race, & Religion (R3) – This is a multi-author Patheos blog run by Dr. Andre Johnson, curator of The Henry McNeal Turner Project.
 As described on its about page, the blog “examines the intersection of rhetoric, race and religion in society.”
 Americans of all background, but perhaps especially those of us from white conservative Christian backgrounds, need to come to terms with the realities of race in the United States and the continuing complicity of conservative Christianity in white supremacism.
 See also Dr. Johnson’s hashtag #WhiteChurchQuiet.

 Independent Fundamentalist Baptist (IFB) Cult Survivors (and their Supporters) – A closed Facebook group for those dealing with issues specifically related to leaving Independent Fundamentalist Baptist backgrounds.

-Exvangelical – In addition to the podcast listed above, Blake Chastain runs a related discussion group on Facebook (I’m a mod as well).
-Membership used to be limited to prior podcast guests and those who donate $1 per month to the show via Patreon, but the group is now open to all ex-Evangelicals who want a safe space to discuss our issues.
+Exvangelical – In addition to the podcast listed below, Blake Chastain founded a related discussion group on Facebook (I’m a mod as well).
+Membership used to be limited to prior podcast guests and those who donate $1 per month to the show via Patreon, but the group is now open to all ex-evangelicals who want a safe space to discuss our issues.
 If you can afford to support the podcast, however, please do so.